-When you update a subproject from the master project, it is updated in its source file as well.
-If you just must combine files to create a report or print a view of combined-project information, you can also consolidate them temporarily in a view.
+When you update a subproject from within the master project, it is updated in its source file as well.
+If you just must combine files to create a report or print a view of combined project information, you can also consolidate them temporarily in a view.

-Creating a master project and subprojects lets you break down a large project and delegate its parts to the necessary people.
-In project-management terms, assigning subprojects in this manner gives responsibility to those who do the work and matches authority with accountability.
-In Project terms, creating subprojects in a master project helps project managers gain access to, and control over, their parts of the schedule.
+Creating a master project and subprojects lets you break down a large project and delegate its parts to the appropriate people.
+In project management terms, assigning subprojects in this manner gives responsibility to those who do the work and matches authority with accountability.
+In Project 2007 terms, creating subprojects within a master project helps project managers gain access to and control over their parts of the schedule.

 To determine whether you should break up a large project into a master project and subprojects, consider the following:

 Your organization is not centralized.
-In a decentralized or distributed organization, a master project and subprojects give workers more control over their own work than one centralized project file does.
+In a decentralized or distributed environment, a master project and subprojects give workers more control over their own work than one centralized project file does.